U.S. Route 80 in New Mexico

 U.S. Route 80 (US 80) was a major transcontinental highway in the U.S. state of New Mexico from November 11, 1926, to October 12, 1991.
 Nationally, US 80 stretched from San Diego, California to Tybee Island, Georgia, going through southern New Mexico from El Paso, Texas, through the towns of Las Cruces, Deming and Lordsburg before entering Arizona.
-US 80 was a modest 191 mi long (compared to US 80 in Arizona which was almost 500 mi long) and was eventually replaced by Interstate 10 leading to the complete removal of US 80 in New Mexico.
+US 80 was completely replaced by Interstate 10.
 State Road 80 is a remnant of this route.

 Route description

 US 80 entered New Mexico at the Texas state line in Anthony.
 Prior to 1956, US 80 used the current routing of SH 20 and NM 478.
 From there, US 80 continued north through Berino and Vado into Las Cruces.
 After 1956, US 80 followed present day NM 460 and the western I-10 frontage road, before rejoining the older alignment in Las Cruces.

 An abandoned 1930s Texaco gas station on NM 418 (old US 70/US 80) west of Deming.

 Originally, US 80 continued north on Main Street through the heart of downtown Las Cruces.
 For a while, the city made Main Street into a Pedestrian street.
 As of 2016, Main Street is no longer pedestrian only and is now passable by car.
 From Main, US 80 used Las Cruces Avenue, Hadley Avenue, Valley Drive and Picacho Avenue (US 70) to head west out of Las Cruces.
 At later dates, US 80 bypassed this route and took Main Street straight to Picacho Avenue.
 US 80 continued west on Picacho Avenue to I-10.
 Airport Road, the north frontage road was part of US 80.
 Past Exit 127, US 80 took I-10's current routing to Exit 116.

 The older routing took NM 549 west.
 NM 549 passes over the Union Pacific Railroad at the ghost town of Cambray before continuing northeast for a few miles before intersecting again with I-10.
 NM 549 curves along the southern end of the Interstate, while the original alignment of US 80 took a different path.
 This bisected road is still accessible by crossing I-10 at Exit 102 and taking Micro Road northeast to the now abandoned alignment.
 US 80 continued west on NM 549 then west on I-10 Business Loop and through Deming, New Mexico.
 In 1926, US 80 used Doña Ana Road, De Baca Road and NM 377 before rejoining NM 549.
 The later routing of US 80 used I-10 from Exit 116 to the I-10 Business Loop.